-Log out from your account to log in to the new account for moving the file into user’s trash of this account.
+Log out from your account to log in to the new account for moving the file into the user's trash of this account.

 After moving the file to the trash folder, log out of the new account.
-Now, log in to regular account and delete the temporary account.
-To remove it, you need to go to “system preferences.”
-Click on “delete immediately,” this will remove the new user account along with the file that was not getting deleted earlier.
+Now, log in to regular accounts and delete the temporary account.
+To remove it, you need to go to "system preferences."
+Click on "delete immediately," this will remove the new user account along with the file that was not getting deleted earlier.

 While force deleting the files, have you lost some of your important files?
 If yes, then don't worry as your deleted files are recoverable with the best software- Recoverit Mac Data Recovery.
 Here are the steps that will guide through the recovery steps.